The Best $1000 Content Creation PC Build – April 2023

 This Month’s Build, Powered by Intel!

-For January 2023, this build features the Intel Core i7-12700K, a 12-core, 20-thread powerhouse of a CPU equipped with integrated Intel graphics.
-It’s the ultimate tool for content creators on a budget, thanks to a recent price cut.
-The built-in video allows you to get up and running without worrying about the added expense of a separate video card, which would eat up far too much of a $1,000 budget, cutting into overall performance.
+For April 2023, this build utilizes Intel’s impressive 13th-Gen platform, specifically the Core i5-13600K, a 14-core, 20-thread powerhouse that beats previous-gen Core i7 chips as well as everything AMD currently offers in its price range.
+Importantly, it has integrated Intel graphics, making it the ultimate tool for content creators on a budget.
+You can get up and running without worrying about the added expense of a separate video card, which would eat up far too much of a $1,000 budget, cutting into overall performance.

 Keeping this system fed with data is 32GB of ultra-fast DDR5-6000 RAM, which will accelerate both CPU and GPU tasks, along with a high-speed 1TB NVMe solid-state drive that’s perfect for content creation use.
-The PC is housed in a stylish SilverStone mid-tower case and powered by an efficient and quiet power supply.
+The PC is housed in a stylish SilverStone mid-tower case, utilizes a quiet tower cooler from Scythe, and is powered by an efficient and capable power supply.

 If you need a monitor or peripherals, we have some great recommendations for you at the end of this guide, but you can also check out our dedicated monitor buyer’s guide and peripherals buyer’s guide.
 Note that throughout our this and all of our guides, we provide direct links to Amazon or Newegg for our US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and a number of countries in the EU, with substitutions made based on availability.
 To support this site, please use these links if you purchase any of the products we list.

-Make sure you don't go for the 12700KF, which has no built-in graphics and will not work in this system!
+Make sure you don't go for the 13600KF, which has no built-in graphics and will not work in this system!

-MSI PRO Z690-A WiFi$230MSI as usual packs tons of value into its “A” series motherboard, and this Socket 1700 model is a perfect match for Intel’s latest CPUs.
-It features four M.2 slots (three being Gen 4), a PCIe Gen 5 video card slot, eight USB ports (including a Type-C port), and integrated WiFi 6E.
+Gigabyte Z790 UD AC$195Gigabyte packs tons of value into its Ultra Durable “UD” series motherboard, and this Socket 1700 model is a perfect match for Intel’s latest CPUs.
+It features three M.2 slots (all being Gen 4 x4), a PCIe Gen 5 video card slot, ten USB ports (including a Type-C port), and integrated WiFi.

 We have spec'd a DDR5 motherboard, so you must make sure to get DDR5 memory.
 DDR5 is much faster than DDR4, and they are not interchangeable.